 - Basque health strategy on ageing and chronicity: Integrated care (Basque Country, Spain)

-- Catalan Center for Open Innovation on ICT-supported integrated care services for chronic patients (Catalonia, Spain)
+- Catalan open innovation hub on ICT-supported integrated care services for chronic patients (Catalonia, Spain)

 - The OptiMedis model – integrated population-based care (Germany)

-- Digital roadmap to an integrated health care sector (Southern Denmark Region)
+- Digital roadmap towards an integrated health care sector (Southern Denmark Region)